JackKrasn/helm-secrets/docs/Usage.md

 The wrapper enables you to call these helm commands with on-the-fly decryption of secrets files passed as `-f` or `--values` arguments.
 Instead of calling e.g. `helm install ...` you can call `helm secrets install ...` to get on-the-fly decryption.

 The diff command is a separate helm plugin, [helm-diff](https://github.com/databus23/helm-diff).
-Using it you can view the changes that would be deployed before deploying.
+Using it you can decrypt the changes that would be deployed before deploying.
 In the same way as above, instead of calling e.g. `helm diff upgrade ...` you can call `helm secrets diff upgrade ...`, and so on.

 Note that if a decrypted secrets.yaml.dec file exists and is newer then the secrets.yaml file, it will be used in the wrapped command rather than decrypting secrets.yaml.